 He said "Nox" and the street fell back into darkness.
 Her wand disappeared into his cloak and the last of her hopes disappeared with it.

 "Scared?" he sneered.
 She could not answer because of the Silencing spell, but he must have guessed the truth, because he then said softly, "I will not hurt you unless you struggle," and released her hands.

 Before she could do more than wobble in surprise, his hand closed around her upper arm.

 "Come with me," he commanded, steering her around the corner into Knockturn Alley.

 He wouldn't hurt her?
-Hermione did not believe a word of this, but she knew better than to rebel.
-It would have been easy for him to use the Imperius Curse, but for some reason he preferred for her to follow him of her free will, and that thought gave her an ounce of hope that maybe, maybe he wasn't going to kill her after all.
+Hermione did not believe a word he said, but she knew better than to rebel openly right away.
+It would have been easy for him to use the Imperius Curse, but for some reason he preferred for her to follow him of her free will, and that gave her hope that maybe, maybe he wasn't going to kill her after all.
 He could have already done it had he wanted to, but no, it seemed that he wanted her alive.